Women face unique financial challenges in retirement that men do not.

-Here’s the thing.
-Pension income is a thing of the past, and Americans, for the most part, are not great at saving.
+Pension income is a thing of the past, and Americans, mostly, are not great at saving.
 Which means the generation of women approaching their sixties and seventies are counting on Social Security to be their primary source of retirement income.

-✓ Women spend more time out of the workforce over the span of their careers due to caring for children or aging parents.
+✓ Women spend more time out of the workforce over the span of their careers because of caring for children or aging parents.

 ✓ Women still earn less than men.